 What you sip and what it stimulates: The gastrocolic reflex

 The simple act of drinking coffee or any other beverage in the morning stimulates a defecation reflex known as the gastrocolic reflex.
 This reflex helps jump-start your bowels whenever you eat or drink.
 No scientific evidence exists showing that this is why you have a bowel movement after drinking coffee.
-However, for people with irritable bowel syndrome that have a hypersensitive gastrocolic reflex, research suggests that the potential laxative effect of coffee may stimulate bowel movements after drinking a cup of joe.
+However, for people with irritable bowel syndrome that have a hypersensitive gastrocolic reflex, suggests that the potential laxative effect of coffee may stimulate bowel movements after drinking a cup of joe.

 Some people believe drinking a warm or hot drink upon waking stimulates the digestive system and leads to a bowel movement.
 According to gastroenterologist Felice Schnoll-Sussman in a Runner’s World article, “It [the warm liquid] widens blood vessels in the digestive system and helps increase blood flow and GI activity.”
 Since everyone doesn’t need to hit the bathroom after drinking a warm beverage, there may also be other factors at play.

 The deal with dehydration: What about coffee’s diuretic effects?